home

 Mum Octave: Mixed Voice with Lip Closure

-Closed-mouth position naturally balances TA/CT muscle coordination for mixed voice.
-Master the blend with the mum octave exercise.
+Closed-mouth position naturally balances TA and CT muscle coordination for mixed voice.
+The mum octave trains that blend across your full octave span.

 Mum Octaves for Belt-to-Mix Transitions